 Snookball or football billiards, Everything about this new game

-You like playing billiards and you love football .
+You like playing pool and you love football .

-So why not play billiards with your feet?
+So why not play pool with your feet?

 Focus on a crazy new sport that perfectly mixes billiards and football .